llefaucheur/GRAPH_INTERPRETER/README.md

 3. CMSIS-Stream manages **TCM access**.
-When a software component declares, in its manifest, the need for a "critical speed memory bank" of small size (usually less than 30kBytes), the above "step 2, generation of *graphTxt* " will allocate TCM area.
-TCM area are only used as working/scratch areas, it is the responsibility of the programmer to swap it with static memory if needed.
+When a software component declares, in its manifest, the need for a "critical speed memory bank" of small size (ideally less than 16kBytes), the above "step 2, generation of *graphTxt* " will allocate TCM area.

 4.  **Backup SRAM**.
 Some applications are requiring a fast recovery in case of failures ("warm boot") or when the system restores itself